HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/partitions-file-systems-carving/ntfs.md

 ### **Slack-Space**

-As the **minimum** size unit of NTFS is a **cluster**.
-Each file will be occupying a number of complete clusters.
+As the **smallest** size unit of NTFS is a **cluster**.
+Each file will be occupying several complete clusters.
 Then, it's highly probable that **each file occupies more space than necessary**.
-These **unused** **spaces** **booked** by a file which is called **slacking** **space**.
-And people could take advantage of this technique to **hide** **information**.
+These **unused** **spaces** **booked** by a file which is called a **slacking** **space** and people could take advantage of this area to **hide** **information**.

 ![](<../../../.gitbook/assets/image (498).png>)

 ### **NTFS boot sector**

-When you format an NTFS volume, the format program allocates the first 16 sectors for the $Boot metadata file.
-First sector, in fact, is a boot sector with a "bootstrap" code and the following 15 sectors are the boot sector's IPL (initial program loader).
-To increase file system reliability the very last sector an NTFS partition contains a spare copy of the boot sector.
+When you format an NTFS volume, the format program allocates the first 16 sectors for the Boot metadata file.
+The first sector is a boot sector with a "bootstrap" code and the following 15 sectors are the boot sector's IPL (Initial Program Loader).
+To increase file system reliability the very last sector of an NTFS partition contains a spare copy of the boot sector.

-### **Master File Table o $MFT**
+### **Master File Table (MFT)**

-The NTFS file system contains a file called the _master file table_, or MFT.
+The NTFS file system contains a file called the  Master File Table (MFT).
 There is at least **one entry in the MFT for every file on an NTFS file system** volume, including the MFT itself.
-All information about a file, including its **size, time and date stamps, permissions, and data content**, is stored either in MFT entries, or in space outside the MFT that is described by MFT entries.
+All information about a file, including its **size, time and date stamps, permissions, and data content**, is stored either in MFT entries or in space outside the MFT that is described by MFT entries.

 As **files are added** to an NTFS file system volume, more entries are added to the MFT and the **MFT increases in size**.
 When **files** are **deleted** from an NTFS file system volume, their **MFT entries are marked as free** and may be reused.
 However, disk space that has been allocated for these entries is not reallocated, and the size of the MFT does not decrease.

 The NTFS file system **reserves space for the MFT to keep the MFT as contiguous as possible** as it grows.
 The space reserved by the NTFS file system for the MFT in each volume is called the **MFT zone**.
-Space for file and directories are also allocated from this space, but only after all of the volume space outside of the MFT zone has been allocated.
+Space for files and directories is also allocated from this space, but only after all of the volume space outside of the MFT zone has been allocated.

 Depending on the average file size and other variables, **either the reserved MFT zone or the unreserved space on the disk may be allocated first as the disk fills to capacity**.
 Volumes with a small number of relatively large files will allocate the unreserved space first, while volumes with a large number of relatively small files allocate the MFT zone first.
 In either case, fragmentation of the MFT starts to take place when one region or the other becomes fully allocated.
 If the unreserved space is completely allocated, space for user files and directories will be allocated from the MFT zone.
 If the MFT zone is completely allocated, space for new MFT entries will be allocated from the unreserved space.